Animation — Advanced Creature Animation Course

 Final Thoughts on Quadruped Animation Mistakes

 If these work, the animation feels believable.
-If not, no amount of polish will fix it.
+If not, no amount of spline polish or secondary motion will fix it.
+Correct the structure first — everything else builds on top of it.